nextras/orm/docs/collection.md

 It is easy to count entities returned in a collection.
 There are two methods:
 - `count()` fetches the queried entities from the storage and counts them in PHP,
-- `countStored()` asks the storage for the matching entities' count; the implementation depends on the mapper layer, basically, the `countStored()` method runs an COUNT SQL query.
+- `countStored()` asks the storage for the matching entities' count; the implementation depends on the mapper layer; basically, the `countStored()` method runs a COUNT SQL query.

 The `count()` method is quite useful if you know that you will need the fetched entities later.
 The `countStored()` is needed if you do a pagination, etc.